 The actual Middle Ages spanned the years from around 500 to 1500 AD.
 That is a huge stretch of time!
 Common Middle Ages myths (such as the idea that there was rampant witch hunting) are typically born because people confuse the Middle Ages with later time periods (and Hollywood doing the same doesn't help matters).
-There are also myths born from botched translations (Vikings drinking from skulls) and myths that were spread in order to slander religion (the Church thinking the world was flat).
+There are also myths born from botched translations (Vikings drinking from skulls), myths that overemphasized the proliferation of booze, and myths that were spread in order to slander religion (the Church thinking the world was flat).

 REALITY: While there may have been some of these bad boys laying around for decorative or ceremonial purposes, the reality is that historians think one-handed flails were extraordinarily rare and basically useless on battlefields in the Middle Ages.
 Two-handed flails based on similar agricultural tools were in play, but these guys?
 Not likely.
 Just look at it: (1) it's obviously hard to control; (2) it's super easy to get wrapped around the swords of your enemies; and (3) it's easy to imagine these ending up as "friendly fire" in the skulls of fellow soldiers.WHY THE MYTH?: They look really, really cool, so they pop up in movies and novels a lot, invariably as the weapon of choice for some hulking psychopath.
 These weapons show up in art from the Middle Ages as well, but only in art that depicts the exotic or fantastical.